jstanhope3/optra/README.md

 `Alternate` for common formats like PNG and JPEG, so it appears under "Open With" without taking over from Preview.

-The signature is ad-hoc, not a Developer ID, so the bundle is not notarised — fine locally, but Gatekeeper will object if you pass it to someone else.

 ### Linux, or from source